DarkhanAmanzhol/playlist-filter/README.md

 # Project - Playlist Filter (React, NodeJS, PostgreSQL) + Set up for the localhost

+<b>This project is available in the docker image and can be set up locally</b>

 ### 1. How to start this project on localhost.

 You must have `Node` and `postgresql` installed on your machine.
-If you don't have them, here are the links: <a href="https://nodejs.org/en/download/">Node</a> and <a href="https://www.postgresqltutorial.com/postgresql-getting-started/">PostgreSQL</a>. <b>Choose the version that suitable to your machine.</b>
+If you don't have them, here are the links: <a href="https://kinsta.com/blog/how-to-install-node-js/">Node</a> and <a href="https://www.postgresqltutorial.com/postgresql-getting-started/">PostgreSQL</a>. <b>Choose the version that suitable to your machine.</b>

 ### 2. Configuring the PostgreSql database.